saltysystems/overworld/doc/demo.md

 ### Creating a new app

-Saline is already set up to be rebar3 umbrella application.
+Saline is already set up to be a rebar3 umbrella application.
 You need only create a new app, we will call it `chi`:

 ```